Tourists in their fancy houseboats in the Alleppey backwaters seemed high in spirit, with their impressive cameras doing

 I heard that tourists here hire a floating houseboat and wander through its maze of interconnected lagoons, canals, lakes and inlets – home to a dazzling assortment of flora and fauna, and local villages.

-I heard that they spend days sitting on the deck, experiencing the tranquillity of the Alleppey backwaters, with a book in their hand, while swiftly sailing through one village to the other.
+I heard that they spend days sitting on the deck, experiencing the tranquillity of the Alleppey backwaters, with a book in their hand, while swiftly sailing from one village to the other.

 I wanted to explore this place too but in my own way.

-And there I was, in a public ferry, surrounded by a bunch of locals who were heading back from the mainland Alleppey, with all the ration they needed, and a newspaper that they had just purchased.
+And there I was, on a public ferry, surrounded by a bunch of locals who were heading back from the mainland Alleppey, with all the ration they needed, and a newspaper that they had just purchased.

 The entire scene was rather usual and uninterrupted.
 No one seemed excited about the beauty of the backwaters of Alleppey.

-I happened to take the early afternoon ferry – exactly when the 17-year old Sajin was coming back from his school.
+I happened to take the early afternoon ferry – exactly when the 17-year-old Sajin was coming back from his school.
 A happy smile on his face was a clear invitation to understand that he had a good day.
-A quick conversation with him and I found out that he was going back home after writing a successful year-end exam in his college.
+After a quick conversation with him, I found out that he was going back home after writing a successful year-end exam at his college.

 For the next few hours, he became my host and my eyes to how I saw the Alleppey backwaters – in his very own ‘fibre-made’ (as he often claimed) canoe.

 A small minority was also busy making money off of tourists, by either selling tourists – in a houseboat or a medium-sized Shikara – some refreshments, or by giving them quick and timely tours, around the place.

 But the floating engines, stretching through the boundaries of Alleppey backwaters, never appeared to withdraw from their continuous movement – at least not under the daylight.
 They move about places for hours and hours and days on end.

 The experience that this place gives you, as a tourist, is indeed very different if you experience it with the eyes of a local.
 Every now and then you float through a sleepy village and come across people who were busy going about their daily activities.